 Upgrade #5: Hang Shelves

 Shelves have doubled the benefit in terms of bathroom upgrades.
-Not only are they are affordable and fairly easy to install, they also add to the aesthetic.
+Not only they are affordable and fairly easy to install, but they also add to the aesthetic.
 Shelves draw the eye and give you a place to store bathroom necessities like towels and soaps.

 Whether you rent or own your NYC home, you can make small high-impact changes that fit your budget to make your bathroom amazing.